Belgium in the Eurovision Song Contest 2016: Final

 The final took place on 17 January 2016.
 Each artist performed their candidate Eurovision song and the winner was selected over two rounds of voting.
 In the first round, the combination of results from ten international jury groups and a public televote determined the top two that proceeded to the superfinal.
 Each of the jury groups awarded points in the following manner: 6, 7, 8, 10 and 12, while the televote awarded points in the following manner: 60, 70, 80, 100 and 120.
 In the superfinal, the winner, "What's the Pressure" performed by Laura Tesoro, was selected solely by public televoting.
 The two experts that provided feedback to the artists during the final were Hadise (singer, participated in Idool 2003 and represented Turkey in the Eurovision Song Contest 2009) and Christer Björkman (singer, represented Sweden in the Eurovision Song Contest 1992, the Swedish Eurovision Head of Delegation).
+The final was split into two parts: in the first part, the songs were performed and the televote was opened; after the first part an episode of Den elfde van den elfde was aired while the results were being collected; and in the second part, the results were announced and the superfinal took place.

 The following international jury groups were selected for the following reasons to provide their votes: